ahmedkhozam/stack-over-flow/README.md

 * **Question:** This class is the central part of our system.
 It has attributes like Title and Description to define the question.
 In addition to this, we will track the number of times a question has been viewed or voted on.
 We should also track the status of a question, as well as closing remarks if the question is closed.
 * **Answer:** The most important attributes of any answer will be the text and the view count.
 In addition to that, we will also track the number of times an answer is voted on or flagged.
 We should also track if the question owner has accepted an answer.
 * **Comment:** Similar to answer, comments will have text, and view, vote, and flag counts.
 Members can add comments to questions and answers.
-* **Tag:** Tags will be identified by their names and will have a field for a description to define them.
+* **com.example.demo.entity.Tag:** Tags will be identified by their names and will have a field for a description to define them.
 We will also track daily and weekly frequencies at which tags are associated with questions.
 * **Badge:** Similar to tags, badges will have a name and description.
 * **Photo:** Questions or answers can have photos.
 * **Bounty:** Each member, while asking a question, can place a bounty to draw attention.
 Bounties will have a total reputation and an expiry date.